theo543/Cod-SD/SkipList-vs-List/REPORT.md

 I used the _random_ and _chrono_ headers for testing.

+To make sure there weren't any memory corruption or leak issues, I used -fsanitize=address,leak,undefined in CMakeLists.txt to instrument the code with runtime checks.
+I had to run this in WSL, since the Windows version of clang doesn't support these sanitizers.

 ### Issues

 I had some trouble figuring out how the insert method should work without spending O(n) time figuring